Gamote/cert127/README.md

 # cert127

-`cert127` / There is no place like 127.0.0.1

-Small utility to generate **🔒 trusted** self-signed certificates for local development.
+Small utility to generate **🔒 trusted** self-signed certificates for local development. _There is no place like 127.0.0.1 🏠_

 ## Prerequisites